 Providing a platform for them to showcase their ability could be the perfect exchange for their services, and everyone furthers their career at the same time.

-As a footnote, we would suggest that doing things yourself is a great way to save money, but stretching yourself too thin is a sure way to fail, so be sensible.
+As a footnote, we suggest that doing things yourself is a great way to save money, but stretching yourself too thin is a sure way to fail, so be sensible.

 If you have access to houses/apartments through friends or family that work for your film, that’s ideal.